theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 # Todo List

-## dependency bugs on Windows Subsystem for Linux (WSL)
+## dependency bugs on some Windows Subsystem for Linux (WSL)

-I'm running into some conflicting dependency issues with egui on WSL, but not on my Linux Mint and Arch Linux machine... not sure why.
-It can run on native windows though, but WSL is problematic.
+I'm running into some conflicting dependency issues with egui on WSL (), but not on my Linux Mint and Arch Linux machine... not sure why.
+I think it's just my pc, some WSL versions don't have this problem It can run on native windows though, but WSL is problematic.

+## stack overflow on native windows

+Native windows cannot really run this due to stack overflow problems.
+Your best bet on a windows machine is via a virtual machine or WSL (which is also a virtual machine as of WSL 2).

 ## Performance